KawaMood/waystones_v3/README.md

 ![waystone gui](https://cdn.modrinth.com/data/cached_images/72f81dd3a15b06e2730298b66dce4004636aeb06.jpeg)

-You can discover bellow the influence of each attributes.
+You can discover below the influence of each attributes.

 ## Visibility

 The first button concerns the waystone's visibility.
 There are three available values:
 - If set on **discoverable**, other players won't see it until they interact with it at least once, meaning they need to discover the waystone's location first.
 - If set on **private**, other player won't be able to see this waystone from the list.
-Only you (the owner), waystones managers, and players you share this waystones with (see "Shared With" bellow) will be able to see it.
+Only you (the owner), waystones managers, and players you share this waystones with (see "Shared With" below) will be able to see it.
 If set on **public**, every players will be able to see it from the list.

 ## Protection